luos/tips-and-tricks/erlang/README.md

 ## Erlang.mk

-### Erlang - Running Erlang.mk in verbose debug output mode
+### Running Erlang.mk in verbose debug output mode

 Sometimes it is necessary to debug how Erlang MK does what it does.